fyysikkokilta/fk-viikkotiedotebot/README.md

 # Bot for Weekly News Summaries

-This bot summarizes the weekly news of the Guild of Physics by parsing the raw contents of current news and feeding them to designated telegram groups on a schedule.
+This bot summarizes the weekly news of the Guild of Physics by parsing the raw contents of current news.
+You can also view the newsletter later by sending the bot a command.
-The bot also features the following commands:

-- Viewing the weekly news at any time in either Finnish or English
-- Creating the next week's news (for admins)
-- Previewing the next week's news (only for admins)

 ## Example